It usually occurs slowly.

 When you’re done crying over RP, there are so many things to laugh at. (i.e. On a recent trip to Chicago, I reached out to press the crosswalk signal button and began pressing on a man’s arm instead, much to his surprise.
 You can’t tell me that’s not laugh-out-loud funny!)
 While studies show that people who are blind or visually impaired do tend to have more nightmares, due to anxieties that sighted people don’t face, apparently these added anxieties do not have bearing on a happy, fulfilling life, as happiness studies find that blind people are just as happy as sighted folks.
 Helen Keller sums this up best, “I can see, and that is why I can be happy, in what you call the dark, but which to me is golden.”

-Hi, I'm Steph!
+Hi, I'm Stephanae, my friends call me Steph!
 I'm a highly sensitive proud introvert and a recovering people-pleaser.
-These traits or quirks used to bother me because I always felt otherworldly until I recognized that who I am is who I am.
-Now I view my quirks as my superpowers and while I have good and bad days, overall my life has been an amazing journey and I still believe anything is possible.
-Though I'm still a work in progress, I have no regrets because all of my experiences contributed to who I am today.
+These traits or quirks used to bother me because I always felt otherworldly until I embraced myself as I am.
+Today, I view my quirks as my superpowers and while I have good and bad days, overall my life has been an amazing journey and I still believe anything is possible.
+I'm a continual work in progress, and fully accept that all of my experiences contribute to who I am today.